tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-4-memory.md

 	2. [reallocate-memory](reallocate-memory.md)
 	3. [access-memory](access-memory.md)

-## Globals, Heap, Stack...
+## Globals, Heap, Stack…

 This is the basic structure of memory:

 ![](globals-heap-stack-structure.png)

 Heres what is stored at each region:

 - **Machine Code (Text Segment)**:

 		- Contains the compiled code of the program, which is executed by the CPU.
 		- This area is typically read-only to prevent accidental modification of instructions.

 - **Globals (Data Segment)**:

 		- Stores global and static variables initialized at the start of the program.
 		- Variables in this section persist for the lifetime of the program.
 		- May be further divided into:
 				- **.data**: For initialized global/static variables.
 				- **.bss**: For uninitialized global/static variables (default-initialized to zero).
 - **Heap**:

 		- Used for [Dynamic Memory allocation](allocate-memory.md) (e.g., with `malloc` in C or `new` in C++).
 		- Grows downward (towards higher memory addresses).
 		- Memory here must be explicitly managed (allocated and freed by the programmer).

 - **Stack**:

 		- Stores function call frames (local variables, return addresses, function parameters).
 		- Grows upward (towards lower memory addresses).
 		- Automatically managed (memory is allocated when a function is called and freed when it returns).

 ## Overflows

 - A **_heap overflow_** is when you overflow the heap, touching areas of memory you are not supposed to.
 - A **_stack overflow_** is when too many functions are called, overflowing the amount of memory available.
 - **Both** of these are considered **_buffer overflows_**.

-## Why use pointers?
+## Why Use Pointers?

 Example: you want to to make a function to swap to values

 ```c
 #include <stdio.h>